peteroupc/CBOR/docs/PeterO.ExtendedRational.md

 <b>Returns:</b>

-The sum of the two numbers. returns not-a-number (NaN) if either operand is NaN.
+The sum of the two numbers.
+Returns not-a-number (NaN) if either operand is NaN.

 <b>Exceptions:</b>

  * System.ArgumentNullException:
 The parameter <i>otherValue</i>
  is null.

 ### CompareTo